Protests across Latin America reflect a toxic cocktail of pandemic and recession

 She adds that Chile faces a confluence of destabilizing factors: the economic burden of the pandemic, high levels of discontent and a constitutional referendum later this year.
 Argentina faces both a deep recession and inflation, with labor unions yet to negotiate contracts for next year, she says.

 Much depends also on what sort of unrest develops.
-Middle class protestors in the region have historically turned out to rail against corruption, while the poor in Latin America's teeming barrios and favelas, who make up much of the informal sector, are driven more by economic hardship.
+Middle class protesters in the region have historically turned out to rail against corruption, while the poor in Latin America's teeming barrios and favelas, who make up much of the informal sector, are driven more by economic hardship.

 The latter could result in more violent protests, says Blanco -- not least because of the danger that armed gangs may seek to lead or co-opt the unrest.